fslev/selenium-jutils/Readme.md

 ```

 ### Required dependencies
 Selenium-JUtils uses the _selenium-java_ library.
-Set it inside your project, along the _selenium-jutils_ dependency:
+Set it inside your project, in addition to the _selenium-jutils_ dependency:
 ```
 <dependency>
    <groupId>org.seleniumhq.selenium</groupId>